phildam/Brigde/README.md

-# Contributing
+# Readme
-:+1::tada: First off, thanks for taking the time to contribute! :tada::+1:
+Welcome to the bridge 1.0

 ## Getting Started
 The following instructions will get you a copy of this project up and running on your local machine for development and testing purposes.